Easy-to-Make Natural Homemade Yogurt

 The benefits of natural homemade yogurt

-- It cleans your intestinal flora and lets it absorb nutrients better.
+- Natural yogurt cleans the intestinal flora and allows the body to absorb nutrients better.

-- The probiotics balance your lymphocytes and keeps your intestines balanced, too.
-This is in addition to regulating your production of cytokines, in charge of controlling your cell function.
-This helps with allergies, especially in the summer.
+- The probiotics balance your lymphocytes and keep your intestines balanced, in addition to regulating your production of cytokines (according to this study from the University of Granada) which are in charge of controlling the functioning of your cells.
+This helps control lactose intolerance, according to this study from the Open University of Catalonia.

-- Yogurt is great after exercising, since the high amounts of protein and carbohydrates in it help repair your muscles and liberate the accumulated energy.
+- Yogurt is great after exercising, due to its high amounts of protein and carbohydrates.